PaulSonOfLars/telegram-Bot/README.md

 # telegram-FinanceBot
 A simple Telegram Bot written in python to keep track of expenses in a group chat.

-initialise with
-`pip install -r requirements.txt`

-and then run with `./FinanceBot.py`
+Install requirements with `pip install -r requirements.txt`, fill out the `.ini` file, and then run with `./FinanceBot.py`.

+Run /help for help.